markteekman/base-css/README.md

 gulp build
 ```

-When you use the `gulp` command you can work on your project in your browser using browserSync by accessing a local address like `localhost://8000`.
-Use the address browserSync gives back to you in your command line tool. browserSync automatically reloads the browser when changes happen in your HTML, SCSS or JavaScript.
+When you use the `gulp` command you can check your project in your browser using BrowserSync by accessing a local address like `http://localhost:8000`.
+Use the address BrowserSync gives back to you in your command line tool.
+BrowserSync automatically reloads the browser when changes happen in your HTML, SCSS or JavaScript.

 To use the free Font Awesome 5 Solid Icons library that's included in BaseCSS you can use something like `<i class="fas fa-home"></i>` in your HTML.
 The Font Awesome JavaScript will convert this tag into an accessible SVG which you can easily manipulate through your SCSS files with your own classes or a global `.svg-inline--fa` class.
 To see all the icons you can use, checkout the [Font Awesome Icon Gallery](https://fontawesome.com/icons?d=gallery).
 If you don't want to use Font Awesome you can simply remove the package and update your Gulp file by removing the copy function (faJS):